CanelaSoftware/cassiaDB_docs/Mark/batchReadKeysLocal.md

-# cdb_batchReadKeysLocal

-## Type:
-function
+# function cdb_batchReadKeysLocal(pInputA)

 ## Summary:
 This function reads local record/s and returns only the keys requested from a record’s contents.
 Function may access 1 to N records in more than one table in the same call.

 ## Inputs:
 * **`pInputA`** *(Array)* - A multidimensional array of keys, where each key is a table UUID that maps to another array of keys.
 This table UUID can be obtained by calling the function *cdb_getTableID* and passing in the table name, returning the table's unique UUID.
-There must be at least one table UID key in the array.
+There must be at least one table UUID key in the array.
     * `[tableID 1]` *(Key)* - key to the first table's UUID, which maps to an array of keys, where each key is a cdb record UUID.
 There must be at least one record UID key in this sub-array.
     	* `[cdbRecordID 1]` *(Key)* - key that is the record UUID for the first record wanting to be read.
 Must put empty value in it.
     		* `[key1,key2,key3]` *(Key)* - comma delimited list of keys in the record.